Analysis of Failures and Risks in Deep Learning Model Converters: A Case Study in the ONNX Ecosystem: Background and Related Work

-ISO/IEC/IEEE define interoperability as the ``\emph{degree to which two or more systems...can exchange [and use] information}''~\cite{ISO/IEC/IEEE}.
-Interoperability often focuses on the data being exchanged between systems~\cite{Valle_Garcés_Nakagawa_2019}.
-It reduces component coupling, increasing engineering efficiency by separating concerns~\cite{Wiederhold_1995,GoF_Gamma_Helm_Johnson_Vlissides_1994}.

-Wegner describes two patterns for interoperability: creating \emph{pairwise mappings} between systems; and introducing a \emph{common intermediary} understood by all participants~\cite{Wegner_1996}.
+In the context of DL, \textbf{interoperability} focuses on model reuse and is defined as \emph{the ability of DL software to exchange DL models (\ie deep neural networks/DNNs)}~\citep{enchanceInterop}.
+Wegner describes two patterns for interoperability: creating \emph{pairwise mappings} between systems; and introducing a \emph{common intermediary} understood by all participants~\citep{Wegner_1996}.
 These patterns are illustrated in~\cref{fig:onnx_ecosystem} in the context of DL.
 The two patterns trade-off customizability for scalability.
-A system with pairwise mappings can have specialized behavior per pairing, but each of the $N$ data loaders must maintain a mapping for each of the $M$ data generators.
-The alternative pattern uses a common intermediary such as an intermediate data representation.
-Each system maintains only one export or import mechanism, reducing the overall implementation burden for the ecosystem from $M \times N$ adapters to $M + N$ adapters.
-We expect that this scalability becomes more important as ecosystems expand, causing interoperability evolution from pairwise mappings to common intermediaries.

-\myparagraph{Contextualizing Wegner's Interoperability Patterns} In the context of DL, interoperability focuses on model reuse.
-We define \textbf{DL interoperability} as \emph{the ability of DL software to exchange DL models (\ie deep neural networks/DNNs)}.
-Two kinds of DL systems commonly interoperate on DL models: frameworks for DL model development, and runtimes for DL model deployment.

-The DL ecosystem uses both of Wegner's interoperability patterns.
-In the downward path of~\cref{fig:onnx_ecosystem}, pairwise mappings occur in DL compilers such as TVM~\cite{TVM_Chen_Moreau_Jiang_Zheng}, which map from framework representations into internal compiler representations for each supported framework.
-Along the rightward path, common intermediaries such as ONNX~\cite{ONNXFixed} and MMDnn~\cite{enchanceInterop} provide standard representations for DL models.
-In this pattern, there is an adapter from each framework to the common intermediary, and from the intermediary to each runtime.
+Two kinds of DL systems interoperate on DL models: \textit{frameworks} for DL model development, and \textit{runtimes} for DL model deployment.
+In the downward path of~\cref{fig:onnx_ecosystem}, pairwise mappings occur in DL compilers such as TVM~\citep{TVM_Chen_Moreau_Jiang_Zheng}, which map from framework representations into internal compiler representations for each supported framework.
+Along the rightward path, common intermediaries such as ONNX~\citep{ONNXFixed} and MMDnn~\citep{enchanceInterop} give standard representations for DL models.
+In this pattern, each framework and runtime has a one- or two-way adapter to the common intermediary. \myparagraph{DL Model Converters}

-\myparagraph{Evolution of DL Ecosystem} The DL ecosystem is evolving in two aspects: (1) \emph{DL frameworks} for model development, and (2) \emph{DL compilers} for model deployment~\cite{Li_Liu_Liu_Sun_You_Yang_Luan_Gan_Yang_Qian_2021}.
-DL frameworks are among the most used software among developers making up a total $\sim$20\% of frameworks used by developers globally \cite{Most_used_frameworks_among_developers_globally_2022}.
-DL frameworks are also growing in number --- we identify 6 DL frameworks released since 2015: PyTorch, TensorFlow, MXNet, Keras, Caffe2, and FLAX, with the latest being released in 2022.
-DL compilers have seen similar growth since 2017.
-We count at least 10 compilers including TVM (Apache), TensorRT (NVIDIA), and OpenVINO (Intel)~\cite{TVM_Chen_Moreau_Jiang_Zheng, TensorRT, OpenVINO}. \ifJOURNALEXTENSION \footnote{We use \emph{DL compiler} and \emph{runtime} interchangeably.
-Although a distinction can be made between them, both aim at making inferences with DL models more efficient.} \fi